christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 4 Moral-Political Code: Doctrines emphasizing submission, loyalty, and divine judgment—psychological pacification software.

 The template is unmistakable: born in a cave (Jesus was born in a cave.
 Dionysus was born in a cave.
 Zeus was born in a cave.
 Sabazius (Serapis) was born in a cave), virgin birth (Dionysus from Zeus's thigh, Buddha from Maya's side, Horus from Isis), divine sacrifice and resurrection (Osiris dismembered and revived, Attis castrated and reborn, Mithras slain and ascending), and twelve disciples or companions (Mithras with twelve zodiac aides, Dionysus with twelve Maenads, Jesus with twelve Apostles).
 Each motif is a modular piece of the Serapic template, swapped into regional cults to precondition populations for the final merger under Christianity.

+"Sarapis" and it's offshoot deities were placeholder names that kings inherited.
+This role could switch between generations, and this is why they didn't directly deify themselves.
+The population knew the god-king was the earthly agent of whatever deity they worshiped.
+For example, a religion about "The Divine Augustus" dies with Augustus.

 **4.2 Judaism**